PLEASE NOTE THAT THE SCHEME IS CURRENTLY BEING UPDATED. Some details may change.

 - You will be guaranteed exposure to the publishing industry and have the opportunity to develop valuable networks and contacts

 With the exception of a few ‘flag-ship’ names, children’s writers from minority ethnic backgrounds are under-represented in British children’s literature.
 The ultimate goal is of Megaphone is to contribute to changing the landscape of children’s reading in the UK so that children from ethnically diverse backgrounds can see themselves not only as characters in, but also as potential authors of, the books they read.
-The links on the BACKGROUND page provide more context.
+The links on the ABOUT MEGAPHONE page provide more context.

 How much does it cost?